 Continue to Edfu, south of Esna, to visit the Temple of Horus and its wealth of inscriptions.
 Although it was built under the Ptolemaic dynasty, its style appears much older, and it remains impressively intact.
-During lunch, sail to the agricultural town of Kom Ombo, famous for its Ptolemaicera twin temples of the falcon-headed Horus and crocodileheaded Sobek.
+During lunch, sail to the agricultural town of Kom Ombo, famous for its Ptolemaic-era twin temples to falconheaded Horus and crocodile-headed Sobek.

 This evening, sail toward Aswan.